codio-content/Information/README.md

+## Codio Content Wiki

-- For more information on other Codio Courses, how you can collaborate and other useful information go to the [**Wiki**](https://github.com/codio-content/Information/wiki).
+For more information on other Codio Courses, how you can collaborate and other useful information go to the [**Wiki**](https://github.com/codio-content/Information/wiki).

 ## License